johnkhore5911/my-tasks-app/readme.md

 npm install

-Start the Expo Development Server: expo start
+Start the Expo Server:
+npx expo start

 Run the App:

 Open the Expo Go app on your mobile device.
-Scan the QR code displayed by the Expo development server.
+Scan the QR code displayed by the Expo server.
-Alternatively, run expo start --ios or expo start --android for simulator/emulator testing.
+Alternatively, use npx expo start --ios or npx expo start --android for simulator/emulator testing.

-Permissions:
+Grant Permissions:

-Grant notification permissions when prompted to enable task reminders.
+Allow notification permissions when prompted to enable task reminders.

-Challenges and Design Choices
+🧠 Challenges and Design Choices

+Notification Management:Integrating Expo Notifications required handling permissions and ensuring cross-platform compatibility.
+I chose a 10-second trigger for testing purposes and implemented notification cancellation for completed tasks to enhance user experience.

-Challenge: Data PersistenceEnsuring tasks persisted across app sessions was achieved using AsyncStorage.
-I handled edge cases like JSON parsing errors to ensure robust data handling.
+Data Persistence:Used AsyncStorage to persist tasks across app sessions.
+Added error handling for JSON parsing to ensure reliability.

-Design Choice: UI/UXI prioritized a clean, minimalistic design with subtle animations to improve usability without compromising performance.
-Task priorities are color-coded for quick recognition (red for high, yellow for medium, green for low).
+UI/UX Design:Focused on a clean, minimalistic interface with subtle animations (e.g., task addition/deletion transitions) to improve usability without impacting performance.
+Color-coded priority indicators (red for high, yellow for medium, green for low) make task status clear at a glance.

-Design Choice: Error HandlingAdded validation to prevent empty task submissions and provided user feedback via alerts, ensuring a smooth interaction flow.
+Error Handling:Implemented validation to prevent empty task submissions, with user feedback via alerts for a seamless experience.

-Notes
+📝 Notes

+The codebase uses ES6+ with React Hooks (useState, useEffect) for efficient state management.
-Meaningful variable names and modular components ensure readability and maintainability.
+Modular components and meaningful variable names ensure code readability and maintainability.
-The app is tested on both iOS and Android via Expo Go for cross-platform compatibility.
+Tested on both iOS and Android via Expo Go for cross-platform compatibility.
+The repository includes all necessary files to run the app out of the box.

+📬 Contact
+For any questions or feedback, please reach out to [Your Email or Contact Info].
 Thank you for reviewing my submission!
-For any questions, please contact johnkhore26@gmail.com +91 90556653906